What is Raw Almond Allergy?

 Additionally, make sure other members of your household know of your allergy.
 This can, once again, really save you, especially if you have a roommate who loves almonds.
 It’s good to be aware that allergens are in your home, and where they are, so you can avoid them.
 Read food labels before eating food.

-If you live with someone with an almond allergy, life will not be different for you, unless you need to call 911.
+If you live with someone with a raw almond allergy, life will not be different for you, unless you need to call 911.
 Make sure anything that might contain an allergen isn’t where the person with the allegory might run into it.

 For example, if you make brownies and decide to put crushed almonds in them (to cope with your almond diet?), tell your allergic roommate, or keep them hidden so they won’t be thoughtlessly consumed.
 This is also a handy tactic for keeping food-stealing roommates from taking your food—just make sure they know they’re allergic to it.